whinee/AllTheUtils/docs/README.md

 ## Getting Started

 Follow [this tutorial](./getting-started.md) to install development prerequsites and get started.
+Please report any inaccuracies to said tutorial.

 ## Linting